Guided by the Beauty of Our Taxes

-The Land Value Tax is a nerd-sniper.
-It's a graceful idea with an aesthetically pleasing philosophy and glorious theoretical properties.
-It feels like a slick solution to a physics problem that looked mind-numbingly tedious at first sight — one so elegant that only a master of the craft could dream it up.
-Sure, there are problems with actually implementing a Land Value Tax in the real world, and political incentives do not align quite right.
-But oh, the theory.
-Today we will leave the real world with its entrenched interests and measurement problems, and ascend to the platonic plane of game theory, where humans are spherical loss-function minimizers, and I will show you what's really possible.
+The Land Value Tax is a graceful idea with an aesthetically pleasing philosophy and glorious theoretical properties.
+It feels like a slick solution to a physics problem that looked mind-numbingly tedious at first sight.
+Today we will leave the real world with its political economy and measurement problems, and ascend to the platonic plane of game theory, where humans are loss-function minimizers, and I will show you what's really possible.

 The LVT

 It is like a constant 'rent' a landowner must pay the government.
-The tax rate per unit area only depends on the location: prime areas beget higher rates.
+The tax rate per square foot only depends on the location: prime areas beget higher rates.
 It is a tax on land value.
 Ideally, the tax rate is set to be just slightly less than the market rental rate for an empty plot of land of the same size.

-Taxes are a bit of a weird thing in economics and statecraft.
+Taxes are a weird thing in statecraft.
 They are necessary: the state needs an income source to fund its activities.
 So you tax people for certain activities, like making an income or importing tea or having a beard.
-OK, fine.
 The problem is that taxes also "distort the economy".
 This means that people will change their decisions because of the existence of taxes, in a manner that results in worse outcomes for everybody.

 Here is an example.
 Alia wants to get her hair cut, and is willing to spend up to ₹90 for it: her value of getting her hair cut is ₹90, and any haircut that costs less than this is a good deal to her.
-Bav is a barber, and he will cut hair for anything above ₹70.
-They agree to a price of ₹80; Alia gets her hair cut, Bav makes some money, and both of them gain value from the exchange ("they each gain a surplus of ₹10").
+Bav will cut hair for anything above ₹70.
+They might agree to a price of ₹80; Alia gets her hair cut, Bav makes some money, and both of them gain value from the exchange ("they each gain a surplus of ₹10").

-Now suppose there was a government-imposed Haircut Tax of ₹25, charged to the provider.
+Now suppose there was a Haircut Tax of ₹25, charged to the provider.
 Alas!
 Now there is no price that works for both of them.
 Bav must charge at least ₹70 + ₹25 = ₹95 to make giving a haircut worth his while.
 But Alia will pay no more than ₹90.
 The exchange cannot happen!
 And they are both worse off than in the case with no tax: Alia does not get the hairstyle she wants, and Bav does not make any income.
-Further, the government also loses out on Bav's income tax — so it's worse off too!
 This is a distortion: some exchange that would have occurred has been prohibited.
-Value has been obliterated.
+Value has been obliterated (further, the government loses out even more on income tax as Bav's income falls — so it's even more worse off than if it had charged no Haircut Tax).

 The reduction of general welfare from the distortions due to a tax has a fitting name: it's called the deadweight loss of taxation.
 It evocatively conveys how devastating it is to discourage surplus-creating trades.

 This is only the most overt kind of example; there are other more subtle yet no less impactful ways through which a tax can make a society worse off1.
-In the end, the true cost of a tax on society ("cost of public funds") turns out to be much more than the government's actual revenue from the tax.
-In the fantastic In Service of the Republic, Kelkar and Shah roughly estimate that for each ₹1 the Indian government draws in taxes, society loses more than ₹3 of value.
+In the end, the true cost of a tax on society ("cost of public funds") — including everything from deadweight losses to the cost of collection to costs of avoidance strategies — turns out to be much more than the government's actual revenue from the tax.
+In the fantastic In Service of the Republic, Kelkar and Shah estimate that for each ₹1 the Indian government draws in taxes, society loses more than ₹3 of value.
 Only ₹1 of this is lost as actual tax, and ₹2 is due to distortions, like the deadweight loss.
 And tax revenues amount to over 10% of GDP!
 Imagine the scale of the distortion, the loss of value!

 We cannot do away with taxes, of course.
-But some meditation on the scale of this value destruction tells you that you should really try to be very clever while designing taxes, because removing the economic distortions of taxes can restore to a society value worth a significant chunk of its GDP.
+But the scale of this value destruction tells us that we should really try to be very clever while designing taxes, because removing the economic distortions of taxes can restore to a society value worth a significant chunk of its GDP.

-And to our credit, we do try to be clever about designing taxes.
+We do try to be a little clever about designing taxes.
 We try to target richer people since their wellbeing will be affected less by it, so we have bracketed income tax and luxury goods tax.
-We tax sin goods because a distortion in the sin good market might actually be good since it would make people smoke less tobacco or whatever.
+We tax sin goods because a distortion in the sin good market might actually be good, as people might smoke fewer cigarettes.
 But there is a lot more weird clever stuff that is possible.
-There is a field of economics called optimal tax theory all about trying to design taxes that maximize social welfare, and the optimal tax theorists have some interesting things to say.
+There is a field of economics called optimal tax theory all about trying to design taxes that maximize social welfare, and the optimal tax theorists have some interesting takes.

-There are taxes without deadweight loss.
+First, there are taxes without deadweight loss.
 One trivial but implausible example is an unconditional lump sum tax: every individual is taxed the same fixed amount.
 This does not change anybody's choices, because they should still do what they were going to do anyway; the amount they will lose at the end of the year is set in stone, and unconditional on their actions.
 No deadweight loss!
-This tax is of course a terrible idea in practice.
-But it is useful to appreciate the fact that getting rid of deadweight loss is not a mathematical impossibility.
+This is obviously a terrible idea in practice.
+But it is useful to appreciate the fact that getting rid of deadweight loss is not a theoretical impossibility.

-There is another tax with theoretically zero deadweight loss.
+There is another tax with theoretically no deadweight loss.
 This one, however, may not be a terrible idea in practice.
 It is the Land Value Tax.

 Usually, when a tax is levied, fewer suppliers are able to profitably supply at any given price.
-For example, when there are no taxes, the set of suppliers who can profitably sell an apple at ₹10 is the farmers for whom it costs less than ₹10 to produce an apple.
-If a tax of ₹2 is levied on each apple sale, the set of suppliers who can profitably sell an apple at ₹10 is actually the farmers for whom it costs less than ₹8 to produce an apple, which is a smaller set.
-This is the phenomenon we saw play out above with Alia and Bav; it's what raises prices and reduces supply when a tax comes into force.
+For example, when there are no taxes, the set of suppliers who can supply a haircut at ₹90 is the barbers for whom it costs less than ₹90 to provide a haircut (including wages, materials, rent, and everything that goes into running a barbershop).
+If a tax of ₹25 is levied on each haircut, the set of suppliers who can profitably supply a haircut at ₹90 is actually the barbers for whom it costs less than ₹65 to produce a haircut, which is a smaller set.
+This is the phenomenon that raises prices and reduces supply when a tax comes into force.

 But this changes when it comes to the land rental market, where the crucial difference is the fact that the total amount of land is fixed.

-Imagine for a second that all land is owned by elite ethereal landlords, who rent their holdings out unto people and companies for housing and factories.
+Suppose all land is owned by ethereal landlords, who rent their holdings out unto people and firms for housing and factories.
 Suddenly, LVT.
 What happens?

-As long as the land value tax is less than the rental income, it's still profitable for a landlord to supply the property to the rental market.
-And it definitely is less, because LVT was defined to be slightly less than the rental rate of an empty plot, and so it would also definitely be less than the rental rate of a plot with a building.
+As long as the land value tax is less than the rental income of the asset, it's still profitable for a landlord to supply the property to the rental market.
+And it definitely is less, because LVT was defined to be slightly less than the rental rate of an empty plot, and so it would also definitely be less than the rental rate of a plot with a developed asset.
 A landlord wouldn't decide to not rent out their property, since then they would lose out on rental income and be strictly worse off.
 At best they can sell the land to another landlord, who would then rent it out.
-This is qualitatively different from the case of the apple farmer, who could get forced out of producing and selling apples.
+This is qualitatively different from the case of the barber, who could get forced out of producing haircuts.
 Land supply is 'inelastic' with respect to net rental income: all the land is always supplied.
-Only now, the rental income is extracted from the landlord as tax.
+Only now, part of the rental income is extracted from the landlord as tax.

 So there is no deadweight loss.
 In theory, nobody changes their decisions because of this tax.
 All trades that would have happened before the tax regime still happen.
 The only difference is that some of the landlords' rental income is going to the government.
-And not a stupid kind of no-deadweight-loss tax either, like the unconditional lump sum tax: here, the tax targets landowners, who tend to be economic elites.
+And it’s not stupid, like the lump sum tax: here, the tax targets landowners, who tend to be economic elites.
 We also know that they have the ability to pay the tax, because they are charged an amount less than what they can make from rent.

 This alone is a remarkable fact.
-If you are an aspiring little civilization aiming to boost your economy, and face no political barriers to passing tax laws, this might be a step you can take to increase the welfare in your country by a few percentage points: terminate some taxes with large deadweight losses, and make up the difference in tax revenue through this tax of no deadweight loss2.
+If you are an aspiring little state that faces no political barriers to passing tax laws, this might be a step you can take to increase the welfare in your country by a few percentage points: terminate some taxes with large deadweight losses, and make up the difference in tax revenue through this tax of no deadweight loss2.
 That's it.
 All that dead weight is infused with new economic life and makes its way back into society.
-GDP number go up.

 Economists love the LVT for this reason.
 It’s sometimes referred to as ‘the perfect tax’, one that could replace all other taxes, and has been championed by the likes of Paul Samuelson, Milton Friedman, Paul Krugman, and Joseph Stiglitz (and these are just the Nobel Prize winners listed as supporters of the tax on the LVT Wikipedia page).

-If you're sold, I'm glad.
-But we're only just getting started.
+But wait, there’s more.
 That it causes no adverse distortions is among the less impressive effects of the tax.

 The place where LVT does its best work is in cities.